Financial sanctions

 They are also used as a last-resort enforcement tool when international peace and security has been threatened.

-1. Understanding the financial sanctions regime
+1. financial sanctions

-How is the financial sanctions regime administered and enforced in the UK?
+How are sanctions administered and enforced in

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.